Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 - Warning Status – The first time you fall short of meeting the required completion ratio, your status is Warning.
 You remain eligible to receive financial aid while in warning status.
-If placed on "No Progress" status (note "No Progress" subheading), the student does not receive a Warning Status but goes to Failure Status immediately (note below).

 - Failure Status – After attending one semester on Warning status, if you do not meet the required completion ratio, your status becomes Failure Status.
 You are no longer eligible to receive financial aid until the required standards are met.
 You must successfully appeal to regain eligibility.

 - Probation Status – After being placed on a Failure Status, AND a student has successfully appealed and financial aid has been reinstated, the student is eligible to receive financial aid.
 This status is only for one term and quite often will carry conditions and/or stipulations for continued eligibility.

 - SAP Appeal – If extenuating circumstances during a specific term of enrollment prevented you from meeting the requirements, you may file a https://appeals.kennesaw.edu/sap_appeal.phpSAP Appeal.

 - A typewritten explanation of extenuating circumstances associated with Failure Status.
 Indicate how these circumstances have changed so that you can comply with regulations in the future.